Gebran Tueni: Assassination and burial

 Although Tueni continued his editorials in An Nahar, he was out of Beirut until shortly before his death.
 After the assassination of Rafic Hariri, he learned that he was on the top of a hit list and started taking preventative steps, like switching cars every other day.
 In June 2005, his star columnist Samir Kassir was assassinated.
 Then, he left Lebanon and stayed in Paris for a while and came back on 11 December 2005.

 Tueni was assassinated by a car bomb on 12 December 2005 in Mkalles, an industrial suburb of Beirut, while he drove from his home in Beit Meri (Mount Lebanon) to his newspaper's offices in Beirut's Martyrs' Square.
 Two of his bodyguards were also killed in the blast.
 He was the seventh target in a series of assassinations of politicians, journalists and security personnel that had begun in Lebanon in 2005.
+According to sources his assassination among several others, were executed by Unit 121, as part of Hezbollah's policy.

 His body was buried at Saint Dimitrius church graves after the funeral that took place at Saint George church in Beirut.
 Tens of thousands of mourners filled the streets of Beirut for Tueni's funeral on 14 December 2005.
 Many mourners blamed Syria for his death due to his anti-Syrian policy and they chanted anti-Syrian slogans.
 The members of the Lebanese parliament also observed a moment of silence during a special parliamentary session.
 Continuing the play on words with "An nahar" (The Day), family members stated that night would not fall on the newspaper.